ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-preliminaries.md

 also produces the correct result.
 Prior to this, we must prove that the function always terminates, which might also be done using an induction proof.
+-->

-#### Estimation
+#### Estimation {-}

 The concept of [estimation]{.term} might be unfamiliar to many readers.
 Estimation is not a mathematical technique, but rather a general engineering skill.
-It is very useful to computer scientists doing design work, because any proposed solution whose estimated resource requirements fall well outside the problem’s resource constraints can be discarded immediately, allowing time for greater analysis of more promising solutions.

-One of the most useful life skills that you can gain from your computer science training is the ability to perform quick estimates.
 This is sometimes known as "back of the napkin" or "back of the envelope" calculation.
 Both nicknames suggest that only a rough estimate is produced.
+It is very useful to computer scientists doing design work, because any proposed solution whose estimated resource requirements fall well outside the problem’s resource constraints can be discarded immediately, allowing time for greater analysis of more promising solutions.

 [Estimation]{.term} techniques are a standard part of engineering curricula but are often neglected in computer science.
-Estimation is no substitute for rigorous, detailed analysis of a problem, but it can help to decide when a rigorous analysis is warranted:
-If the initial estimate indicates that the solution is unworkable, then further analysis is probably unnecessary.
+Estimation is no substitute for rigorous, detailed analysis of a problem, but it can help to decide when a rigorous analysis is warranted: If the initial estimate indicates that the solution is unworkable, then further analysis is probably unnecessary.

 Estimation can be formalized by the following three-step process: